 The land area of Cumru has slowly been decreasing since 1737, because new townships have developed and towns have grown within the area.
 In 1850, SpringTownship split from Cumru and cut the area in half.
 Shillington, Mohnton, and Kenhorst became boroughs and decreased the size of the township.
 Annexations of land to boroughs like West Hills and the ShillingtonMemorial Park have further reduced Cumru, plus Reading's annexation of land in the Millmont and Oakbrook areas.As the 1900's roll by Cumru has become a first class township with a planning commission, zoning board, police department, etc. as is necessitated by growth in population.
 The police department was organized in 1960 and the planning commission was organized in 1956.
 Farming in Cumru has become almost non-existent with development of the farm land for housing and industry.

 Township of Cumru 1775 Welsh Rd Mohnton PA 19540 (610) 777-1343

 *The Township Administrative Offices will be closed for the following Holidays(if they fall on a week day):

 New Year’s Day, President’s Day, the Friday before Easter, Memorial Day, Independence Day, Labor Day, Columbus Day,

-Thanksgiving Day, the Day after Thanksgiving, half the day before Christmas, Christmas Day, half of New Year’s Eve
+Thanksgiving Day, the Day after Thanksgiving, the day before Christmas, Christmas Day, the day of New Year’s Eve

 Township of Cumru, County of Berks, Pennsylvania.
 All Rights Reserved.